jd28/rollnw/issues/offline-model-compiler.md

 - deformer records for legacy dangly intent, mapped to modern runtime deformer kinds where possible
-- source diagnostics that explain every dropped, clamped, approximated, or legacy-only feature
+- source diagnostics that explain every dropped, clamped, approximated, or unsupported feature

 The compiler is allowed to know about source formats.
 The renderer should not.
-Legacy quirks become compiler inputs and diagnostics; renderer submission should consume only the compiled common protocols plus explicit debug fallback payloads when parity is required.
+Source quirks become compiler inputs and diagnostics; renderer submission should consume only the compiled common protocols.

 ## Boundary